OscarValerock/PowerQueryFunctions/README.md

 The functions you create will only work if all the Power Query native functions used are declared in the [**M.pq**](M.pq) file.
 You can run the [M_Creator.py](M_Creator.py) Python script to locate all the functions via regex and rewrite an M.pq file.

-### Naming convention.
-When naming the function keep in mind meaningfullness and brevity.

-The M script creates the entry based on the folder where the function is stored plus the name of the function.

-**Example:** a function named Join  in the folder Table will appear as **Table.Join**

-This means that there is no need of adding the group (folder) of function on its name.

 ### How can you contribute?

  - New functions.